-In helping thousands of managers recruit hourly workers over the years, we've identified a few of the most common mistakes people make when writing job descriptions that keeps them from sourcing enough applicants.
+In helping thousands of managers recruit hourly workers over the years, we've identified a few of the most common mistakes people make when writing job descriptions that keep them from sourcing enough applicants.
 Pull up your open listings and gut-check them against these no-nos.
 A few quick edits will make a big difference in your applicant pool.

 1. Using "clever" job titles